orbeon/orbeon-forms-doc/form-runner/api/persistence/reindexing.md

 ## Limitations

 The Form Runner home page supports stopping the reindexing, and showing a progress while the reindexing happens.
-For now, while those features are implemented by the built-in implementation of the persistence API for relational databases, they are not exposed through the API, and can't yet be implemented by a 3rd-party implementation.
+For now, while those features are implemented by the built-in implementation of the persistence API for relational databases, they are not exposed through the API, and can't yet be implemented by 3rd-parties.